-It is important that we continue to move the planning framework for the District forward to deliver on the challenges including supporting the key regeneration initiatives in Bradford City Centre, Airedale, and the Canal Road Corridor and delivering economic potential and much needed decent homes.
-Progress in putting in place clear plans now will put Bradford in a good position when the economy starts to pick up and ensure delivery on the challenges
+It is important that we continue to move the planning framework for the District forward to deliver on the challenges including supporting the key regeneration initiatives in Bradford City Centre, Airedale, and the Canal Road Corridor and delivering economic potential and much needed decent and affordable homes.
+Progress in putting in place clear plans now will ensure certainty and that decisions are made based on a Local Plan and not left to national policy.